 Petric appeared before then V.I.
 Superior Court Presiding Judge Darryl Donohue Sr. last August for sentencing after being convicted in 2012 of killing his 75-year-old father, Ivan Petric Sr.; his father's companion, 69-year-old Nancy Kuiper; Ivan Petric's younger brother, Zivko Petric, 31; and the family dog on Nov.
 21, 2006.
 All were shot to death.

-ST. CROIX - For the third week in a row, the wholesale price of gasoline at the HOVENSA truck racks did not change today.
+ST. CROIX - For the seventh straight week, HOVENSA left the wholesale price of gasoline at its truck racks unchanged today.

-With no change in the rate this week, independent gas station operators in the territory are paying $3.54 per gallon for regular gasoline, $3.74 per gallon for premium gasoline, and $3.46 per gallon for diesel fuel when they buy their fuel wholesale at HOVENSA.
-Those prices include the 14-cents-per-gallon tax that HOVENSA collects for the government.
+However, with no change in the rack rate this week, independent gas station operators in the territory are still paying $3.54 per gallon for regular gasoline, $3.74 per gallon for premium gasoline, and $3.46 per gallon for diesel fuel when they buy their fuel wholesale at HOVENSA.
+Those prices include the 14-cents-per-gallon tax HOVENSA collects for the government.

 The thick brown seaweed that has cluttered the beaches of the territory and can been seen floating in large clumps out in the ocean will soon dissipate as the winds pick up and the currents shift.

 Tyler Smith, associate professor at the University of the Virgin Islands Center for Marine and Environmental Studies, said the massive quantities of the seaweed should start to move out of territorial waters when the winds shift direction, usually around mid-November.

 ST. CROIX - A 24-year old man with a violent past and more than three years of probation left on his last sentence, appeared in Magistrate Court on Friday morning, charged in the assault of a woman.

 Odarie Massiah was advised of his rights on charges of false imprisonment; third-degree assault; second-degree assault; and destruction of property stemming from reports made to police Wednesday.